WeAreAVP/fixity/README.md

 2) Download and install pyside1.2

-3) Download and install QT4.8
+2) Download and install QT4.8

-4) Download and install PyInstaller 2.1 for .exe file create as stand alone application
+3) Download and install PyInstaller 2.1 for .exe file create as stand alone application

-5) Download and install favourite IDE (PyCharm,Textmate,eclipse)
+4) Download and install favorite IDE (PyCharm,Textmate,eclipse)

 For eclipse from install new update , install pydev from python.org/updates and set interpreter as python from preferences

-6) if having problem of missing library download and install them from python.org using python setup.py install (setup.py file will be provided in the given library package )
+5) if having problem of missing library download and install them from python.org using python setup.py install (setup.py file will be provided in the given library package )

 #App/Executable File Creation